WilsonAbusa/html-portfolio/README.md

 # html-portfolio
-This website is to show some of my work
+This website is to show you some of my work